 But before we get started visiting, there are a few preparations you may need to make.
 These preparations are in the form of some soul searching to get ready for some of the questions I am going to ask you.

 It may also be helpful to have a few things written down.
-Getting a copy of Your Lifestyle Plan is designed with information and worksheets to help you think through and plan your new lifestyle and become the beautiful person you were meant to be.
+The Simple Life Workbook is designed with information and worksheets to help you think through planning your new lifestyle and become the beautiful person you were meant to be.

 Are you ready?